jundalisay/superb/content/en/research/mohammad/quran/sura-086.md

 date: 2021-09-25
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-085
-linkbtext: "Index"
+linkbtext: "sura-085"
-linkf: /research/mohammad/quran/sura-091
+linkf: /research/mohammad/quran/sura-088
-linkftext: "Index"
+linkftext: "sura-088"
 ---